 Your solicitor or conveyancer’s fees.

 LBTT (Land, Buildings and Transactions Tax).
-The Government have a tax calculator which can be used to calculate the rate of tax the payments will be arranged by your solicitor or conveyancer.
+The Government has a tax calculator which can be used to calculate the rate of tax the payments will be arranged by your solicitor or conveyancer.

 Andrew MacKenzie is a qualified Chartered Surveyor with over 20 years’ experience within the Scottish Property market.
 He specialises in all types of residential valuations including Home Reports, Private Valuation reports and Development Appraisals.